ihrke/pypillometry/docs/usage.rst

 This will return a new object `d_new` with the results of the operations.
 The original object `d` is not modified.

-See the following notebook for more on this:
+See the following notebook for more on these issues:

 - :ref:`Pipeline-based processing in pypillometry </pipes.ipynb>`